Peer to Peer investing is an alternative way to invest. You can earn up to 20% return on your money, and it’s really simple to set up!

 Bondora is an Estonian P2P lending company, and was founded in 2009.
 Bondora only allows users to invest in Euros, and focuses on unsecured consumer lending in Finland, Spain and Estonia.
 The investment base has over 45,000 investors, and boasts historical annual returns of over 10.7%.
 Only personal loans are issued through Bondora.

-Mintos is a Latvian P2P platform launched in 2015, and classes itself as a global online marketplace for loans.
-At the time of writing (December 2018), Mintos facilitates 58 loan originators which operate in 28 countries.
-The average net annual return for investors through Mintos is 11.16%, with more than 95,000 investors registered.
-Each investor has an average investment of over 4,000 Euro.
-Loans issued through Mintos are varied, including business, personal, mortgage, agricultural, short term, pawnbroking, invoice financing and car loans.
-Mintos also has a secondary market, where people can buy or sell their part in a loan for a discount or a premium, allowing you to achieve an even higher return.
+Mintos is a Latvian P2P platform launched in 2015, and is a global online marketplace for loans.
+Mintos facilitates >60 loan originators which operate in >28 countries.
+The average net annual return for investors through Mintos is >12.5%, with more than 300,000 investors registered.
+Loans issued through Mintos including business, personal, mortgage, agricultural, short term, pawnbroking, invoice financing and car loans.

 P2P and Crowdlending Investment Platform Reviews